 So, come 6th year we have Snape and Lily in NEWT-Level Potions together.
 Regardless of whether the Gryffs and Slyths had been paired at OWL level or not.
 For the purposes of this theory, we will assume not.

 And on Slughorn’s end of the equation, we never once heard him even mention James Potter’s name.
 It certainly doesn’t sound like he knew him well.
-Or considered him memorable.
+Or considered him at all memorable.
 Regardless of his family connections.

 Consequently, if any sort of interaction between Snape and Lily took place, it would have been off the Marauder’s radar in NEWT-Level Potions class.